The Federal Government will Become America's Model Employer for the 21st Century.

 View a detailed explanation of OPM’s health plan evaluation system and scoring process.

-Healthcare Effectiveness Data and Information Set (HEDIS®), source of the data presented on this web page, is a registered trademark of the National Committee for Quality Assurance (NCQA).
-View more information on the collection and assessment of HEDIS.
+The National Committee for Quality Assurance (NCQA) is the source of the data presented on this web page.
+View more information on the collection and assessment of this quality data.